-Pink Phoenix is a non-profit organization whose mission is to empower breast cancer survivors through the sport of dragon boating.
-Teammates find strength and quality of life by paddling together while having the common thread of a breast cancer diagnosis – the only requirement to join the team.
-Our team name honors the mythical bird who rises from the ashes symbolizing rebirth and the beginning of new life.
-We feel this replicates where many of us find ourselves after a breast cancer diagnosis.
-We are all looking to begin a new chapter in life as we embrace life after cancer.
+Pink Phoenix Dragon Boat Team is a 501 (c) 3 non-profit organization whose mission is to Empower Breast Cancer Survivors through the Sport of Dragon Boating.
+Pink Phoenix is based in the City of Roses: Portland, Oregon.
+Launched in 1997, Pink Phoenix became the United States’ very first breast cancer dragon boat team.
+We compete and represent as a 100% Breast Cancer Survivor Team, with a 100% volunteer board and no paid employees.
+Through the sport of dragon boating, teammates find strength and quality of life by paddling together while sharing the common thread of a breast cancer diagnosis – the only requirement to join the team.
+Our team name was inspired by the mythical bird rising from the ashes, symbolizing rebirth and the beginning of a new life journey.
+We are all looking to forward to begin a new chapter in life as we embrace life after cancer.

-We are a diverse group: working professionals, retirees, stay-at-home parents, students, grandparents, long-time survivors and those who were just recently diagnosed or going through treatment.
+We are a diverse team: working professionals, retirees, stay-at-home parents, students, grandparents, long-time survivors and those who were just recently diagnosed or going through treatment.
 We are 100+ members strong representing the SW Washington and the Portland metro area.

-Pink Phoenix is a 501 (c) 3 non-profit organization with a volunteer board and no paid employees.
-Pink Phoenix is a member of DragonSports USA, the Pacific Dragon Boat Association and the International Breast Cancer Paddlers’ Commission
+Pink Phoenix is a member of DragonSports USA, the Pacific Dragon Boat Association and the International Breast Cancer Paddlers’ Commission.

 History